 WaterSense toilets, bathroom faucets, showerheads and other products have gained high consumer satisfaction while lowering water and energy expenses.

-A study of 137.4 million American homes found that virtually all American homes have water-efficient bathroom faucets, showerheads or toilets installed in them, according to a newly released report commissioned by PMI and published by GMP Research, Inc.
+A study of 137.4 million American homes found that most American homes have water-efficient bathroom faucets, showerheads or toilets installed in them, according to a report commissioned by PMI and published by GMP Research, Inc.

 The study also included 11.8 million non-residential commercial facilities, which also virtually all have water-efficient plumbing products installed.